sercrod/sercrod/docs/reference/directives.md

 # Directives

-_What you will find:_ a precise, alphabetical-by-category reference of every directive and shorthand Nablla recognizes.
+_What you will find:_ a precise, alphabetical-by-category reference of every directive and shorthand Sercrod recognizes.
 Each entry states the value form, when it is evaluated, and what side effects it has on data, attributes, DOM, and events.
 No tutorials or design commentary are included.

 ## Conventions